A Major Problem with ESOPs is That Employees Can Lose Big

 History is littered with examples of how market downturns can wreak havoc on ESOPs.
 During the 1987 crash, for instance, the value of many ESOP accounts plummeted by 30% or more in a single day.
 The dot-com bubble of the early 2000s was even more devastating, with some ESOPs losing 90% or more of their value.

-More recently, the COVID-19 pandemic has highlighted the risks of ESOPs in industries that are particularly vulnerable to economic shocks.
+More recently, the COVID-19 pandemic has highlighted the risks of ESOPs in industries particularly vulnerable to economic shocks.
 According to a survey by the NCEO, nearly 40% of ESOP companies in the hospitality and retail sectors reported that the pandemic had a “severe” impact on their business, compared to just 17% of ESOP companies overall.

 The Power of Contrarian Investing

 So, what can employees do to protect themselves from the risks of ESOPs?
 One strategy is to embrace the power of contrarian investing.
 As Warren Buffett famously said, “Be fearful when others are greedy, and greedy when others are fearful.”
 In other words, the best time to buy is often when everyone else is selling, and vice versa.
-This approach can be particularly practical during market downturns when stock prices are depressed and fear is widespread.
+This approach can be particularly practical during market downturns when stock prices are depressed, and fear is widespread.

 Consider the example of Southwest Airlines, which has long been known for its employee-friendly culture and generous ESOP program.
 During the 2008 financial crisis, when many airlines struggled to stay afloat, Southwest employees voluntarily took pay cuts to help the company weather the storm.
-As a result, Southwest could avoid layoffs and emerge from the crisis stronger than ever.
+As a result, Southwest could avoid layoffs and emerge stronger from the crisis than ever.
 Employees who held onto their ESOP shares during this period were richly rewarded when the stock price eventually rebounded.

 Another example of the power of contrarian investing can be seen in the case of Publix Super Markets, an employee-owned grocery chain based in Florida.
 During the COVID-19 pandemic, when many businesses struggled to stay afloat, Publix saw a surge in sales as customers stocked up on essentials.
 Despite the challenges posed by the pandemic, Publix’s stock price increased by more than 20% in 2020, rewarding employees who held onto their ESOP shares during the crisis.